-The Hobart City Mission was established in 1852
+Hobart City Mission Established

 Established in 1852, the Hobart City Mission (HCM) was the first City Mission in Australia and is the third oldest Mission in the world.
 At the time, poverty and vice were prevalent in Hobart Town, with the rise of the whale and gold industry.
 The London City Mission had been operating for seventeen years and a number of concerned citizens saw the need for similar work in Hobart.

 On November, 23rd, 1852, a public meeting was held at the Mechanics' Hall, on Melville St, with the objective of forming a city mission, not associated with any particular denomination of church, and based on the London City Mission model.
 A committee was formed with sixteen members of the Hobart community.1852

 Hobart City Mission appointed its first missionary, Mr H.B.
 Giles, formally from London City Mission, followed by Mr R G Gray and, Mr W Goggin.

 The Mission played an important role in the early education system, establishing a 'Ragged School' in 1853, which provided education, clothing and assistance for neglected and destitute children and helping to keep them from poverty and crime.

 “We are happy to learn that a school upon the same plan as the Ragged Schools in London was opened for the first time last Sunday (5/6/1853) in Watchorn Street under the superintendency of Mr. Giles of the City Mission” – Hobart Town Advertiser, 7th June 18531853

 Worship Services held at the Mechanics Institute